cgoliver/cgoliver.github.io/_posts/2016-12-24-Migration-Prediction.md

 With this post, you'll learn a bit about how to use Python's map plotting library `Basemap`, managing datasets with `Pandas`, 3D plotting, and basic unsupervised machine learning.

+You can find all the original files in my gitub repository `Notebooks/Eagles` [here](https://github.com/cgoliver/Notebooks/tree/master/Eagles).

+Enjoy!

 ## The Data

 We assembled a dataset (curated by Roman Sarrazin Gendron) that contains times and positions of 14 species around the world.
 In order to make this simpler if you want to follow along, I included a condensed version of the dataset since it is very large.
 Here's the command in pandas I used to generate the condensed dataset.
 The condensed data is stored in a file called `eagles_short.csv` in this notebook's directory.
 Let's assume that the original data is in a file called `eagles.csv`.